The Partisan (film)

-The Partisan is a 2024 biographical spy thriller film directed and written by James Marquand.
-The film stars Morgane Polanski as a Polish agent of the British Special Operations Executive during the Second World War, Krystyna Skarbek.
-It also starring Frederick Schmidt, Agata Kulesza, Ingvar Sigurdsson and Malcolm McDowell.
-It premiered at the Gdynia Polish Film Festival on 27 September 2024, and is set to be released by Signature Entertainment in United Kingdom and by Brainstorm Media in US.
+The Partisan, released as Skarbek in Poland, is a 2024 biographical spy thriller film directed and written by James Marquand.
+The film stars Morgane Polanski as Krystyna Skarbek, a Polish agent of the British Special Operations Executive during the Second World War.
+Also starring are Frederick Schmidt, Agata Kulesza, Ingvar Sigurdsson and Malcolm McDowell.
+It premiered at the Gdynia Polish Film Festival on 27 September 2024, and was released by Signature Entertainment in the United Kingdom, and by Brainstorm Media in the US.

 Production

 Filming began in October 2022 in Warsaw.
 Morgane Polanski, Frederick Schmidt, Agata Kulesza, Ingvar Sigurdsson and Malcolm McDowell were cast in main roles and the £7.5 million project was supported by Polish Film Institute and Ministry of Culture and National Heritage.
-Some scenes were filmed in France, Lublin, Tatra Mountains, and completed in late May 2023 in Bystrzyca Kłodzka and Stołowe Mountains.
-In May 2023, in was reported that Signature Entertainment acquired the rights of the film for release in United Kingdom.
+Some scenes were filmed in France, Lublin, and the Tatra Mountains, and completed in late May 2023 in Bystrzyca Kłodzka and Stołowe Mountains.
+In May 2023, it was reported that Signature Entertainment had acquired the rights to release the film in the United Kingdom.

+Release

+The film was released in Poland on 3 October 2025, by Media Squad Distribution, as well as the United Kingdom by High Fliers Films.